The hot spot solution

 1K thermally conductive pastes do not have to be mixed prior to application, but the logistics are more complex compared to 2K systems.
 Depending on whether the cross-linking is initiated by humidity, UV rays or temperature, different precautionary measures need to be taken to ensure that the material does not begin to cure before its actual use.
 This may include continual cooling of the material as well as special storage of the drum and cartridges.
 By contrast, 2K thermally conductive pastes often achieve better material properties than 1K systems, and users benefit from the shorter curing times and reduced VOC emissions.

 To achieve the best potting results and prevent system downtimes, users should make sure to utilize system technology that is optimized specifically for such materials when preparing, handling and dispensing the thermally conductive pastes.
-Scheugenpflug offers two heavy-duty material feed units for the careful feeding of high-viscosity thermal interface material without trapped air.
+Scheugenpflug offers the material feed system PailFeed for the careful feeding of high-viscosity thermal interface material without trapped air.